kubernetes/minikube/enhancements/proposed/20240405-multi-os-cluster/20240405-multi-os-cluster.md

 ## Summary

 Struggling with comprehensive testing for applications across Linux and Windows environments?
 We are proposing to enhance Minikube's capabilities by introducing Windows node support.
-Minikube start should have the option of setting up a multi-OS cluster with both Linux and Windows node.
+Minikube start should have the option of setting up a multi-OS cluster with a Linux control plane and both Linux and Windows worker nodes.
 This is [one of the most requested features](https://github.com/kubernetes/minikube/issues/2015) among the issues opened in the minikube repository.
 Developers will experience a significant boost in testing capabilities, streamlined workflows, and faster deployment, contributing to a more user-friendly and developer-focused environment

 ## Goals

-*   Launching a cluster with both Windows and Linux nodes using the hyper-v driver.
+*   Launching a cluster with both Windows and Linux nodes using the Hyper-V driver.
+*   Provide the ability to add Windows nodes to an existing Minikube cluster.

 ## Non-Goals

-*   _Support for non-hyper-v drivers on Windows_
+*   Support for non-hyper-v drivers on Windows
-*  _Advanced CNI configurations_
+*  Advanced CNI configurations
-*  _Support for older Windows versions_
+*  Simultaneous Multi-OS Node Addition

 ## Design Details